 An abbreviation referring to an HIV positive person.

 Unearned power, benefits, advantages, access and/or opportunities that provide unfair advantage for members of the dominant group(s) in society.
 People are not always aware of the privileges they have.
 Examples include: cissexual privilege, straight privilege, male privilege, white privilege.

-The classification of people as male, female or intersex.
-Sex is usually assigned at birth and is based on an assessment of a person’s reproductive systems, hormones, chromosomes and other physical characteristics.
+The classification of people as either male, female, or intersex.
+Sex is usually assigned at birth and is based on an assessment of a person’s reproductive systems, hormones, chromosomes, and other physical characteristics.

 An attitude that promotes and embraces the diversity of human sexuality, focusing on; advocating for a consent oriented culture, safe sex awareness, and comprehensive sex education that incorporates unbiased methods in its approach.